witchapon14/Jass_coj_project/README.md

 ## ⚖️ Project Overview

-This project is an intelligent chatbot application designed for the Ministry of Justice of Thailand (สำนักงานยุติธรรม).
+This project is an intelligent chatbot application designed for Court of Justice(สำนักงานยุติธรรม).
 It serves as an AI-powered assistant to answer questions based on a specialized knowledge base.
 The application is built using Python with Streamlit for the user interface and leverages a Retrieval-Augmented Generation (RAG) architecture for providing accurate and context-aware responses in Thai.

 The core of the chatbot relies on a local vector store for retrieving relevant information and a high-speed Large Language Model (LLM) via the Groq API to generate human-like, formal responses.